School Programs

 How much do your programs cost?
 We offer our 1.5 -2 hour school programs for a rate of $300 per group, or a 5 – 6 hour program for $600 per group.

 How do we book a program?
-Please contact us to inquire about our availability or for more information – we will do our best to book you in for the ecology program of your choice.
+Please contact us to inquire about our availability or for more information – we will do our best to book you in for the date/time you request.

-*Our group size is 1-20 students and this can depend on our number of available interpreters on the requested day, as there is a student/teacher ratio.
-If you have groups larger than 20 please inquire directly.
+*Our group size is 1-20 students and this can depend on our number of available educators on the requested day, as there is a student/teacher ratio.
+If you have groups larger than 20, please specify the number of participants in your inquiry.

 Intertidal Ecology

-Our intertidal walks draw on both scientific and cultural perspectives to provide a unique appreciation of this fascinating ecosystem.
-Intertidal walks are 1-1.5 hours in duration and are delivered during low tide.
+Our educators draw on both scientific and cultural perspectives to provide a unique appreciation of this fascinating ecosystem.
+Intertidal exploration can only take place during low tide.

 Oceanography and Plankton Ecology

 Plankton (from greek planktos, meaning wanderer) are marine organisms that live in the water column and cannot swim against the current.
 Some are photosynthetic and use the sun’s energy to grow, while others are true animals, eating other organisms to grow.
-In fact, most marine invertebrates start off their lives in planktonic form!
 Though you may not always see them, plankton are out there, and some will become a feast for tiny fish or giant whales.

 Avian Ecology